Last Updated on September 29, 2025

 Where To Stay

-We stayed at the Clearwater Lake campground.
-It was a quiet campground and a short drive from our campsite to Clearwater Lake.
-There were also two other campgrounds: Falls Creek and Pyramid.
-Clearwater Lake had some river-view campsites and you could hear the rushing water all night; it was amazing to fall asleep and wake up to.
+We have stayed at the Clearwater Lake and Falls Creek campgrounds.
+Both were quiet campground and a short drive from our campsite to Clearwater Lake.
+There is also Pyramid campground, but be warned: the mosquitoes there are brutal–you’ll find that campground is never fulL because of it.
+Falls Creek had some river-view campsites and you could hear the rushing water all night; it was amazing to fall asleep and wake up to.
 You can make your reservation using BC’s Discover Camping website.

-There are also several RV parks and lodges just outside the main entrance to Wells Gray.
+There are also several RV parks and lodges, and hotel options just outside the main entrance to Wells Gray, or in the town of Clearwater.
 Plus, there are some great options on Airbnb if that is more your style.

 Love it?
 Pin it for later!